CACFP Administrative Manual Section 16.1

 • Fruit or vegetable juice was not served more than once each day to meet the fruit or vegetable requirement.

-• Grain-based desserts were not served on the menu to meet the requirement for the grain component.
+• Grain-based desserts were not served on the menu to meet the requirement for the grains component.
 Note: Grain-based desserts are denoted with a superscript of 3 or 4 in the U.S. Department of Agriculture (USDA) Food Buying Guide (FBG) Exhibit A: Grain Requirements for Child Nutrition Programs table.

 • Deep-fat fried foods (i.e., food submerged in hot oil) prepared onsite were not on the menu as part of a reimbursable meal.